Approximate Gibbs Sampler for Efficient Inference of Hierarchical Bayesian Models for Grouped Count Data: Experiments

 Multiple synthetic and real datasets are used to evaluate the performance of AGS for different data types and sizes.
 This section describes the approach to generating synthetic data and the characteristics of real datasets which include power outages, Covid-19 positive cases, and bike rentals.
 A subset of each dataset is provided in tables \ref{tab:syn_data} to \ref{tab:bike_share}.

 \textit{Synthetic data}.
 The synthetic datasets are generated according to the model shown in Eq. \eqref{eq:syn_data}.
-This model ensures the generated datasets cover a wide range of counts and produce a dataset that is similar to that of responding to emergency incidents during disasters such as power outages.
+This model ensures that the generated datasets contain a specified range of counts and closely mimic the number of emergency incidents during disasters, such as the number of power outages after a severe storm.
 An example of the synthetic dataset is presented in Table \ref{tab:syn_data}.
+Note that the data for all $x_k$, $k=1,...,6$, in each group is sorted in ascending order before calculating $y$ to ensure a more consistent relationship between $y$ and $x$.

 In Eq. \eqref{eq:syn_data}, the notation $\left(\cdot\right)_{{\rm{min-max}}}$ represents the min-max normalizing function\footnote{For an array of real numbers represented by a generic vector $ {\bx}$.
 The min-max normalization of $ {\bx}$ is given by $ {\bx}_{\rm{min-max}} = \frac{ {\bx}-\bx_{\rm{min}}}{\bx_{\rm{max}}-\bx_{\rm{min}}}$.}.
 Each count $ y_{ij}$ is rounded to the nearest integer. $x_{\cdot j}$ is the group-level covariate for group $j$.
-We generate 15 synthetic datasets (S1, \dots, S15) with varying total numbers of data points ($N_d$) in each dataset and varying numbers of data points in each group $n_j$ (for simplicity, it is assumed the same for each group in the same synthetic dataset), numbers of covariates $K$ ($K \le 6$), and numbers of groups $J$ to analyze the effect of the size of the data on the performance of AGS (Table~\ref{tab:results_simulated_datasets}).
+We generate 15 synthetic datasets (S1, \dots, S15) with varying total numbers of data points ($N_d$) in each dataset and varying numbers of data points in each group $n_j$ (for simplicity, it is assumed the same for each group in the same synthetic dataset), numbers of covariates $K$ ($K \le 6$), and numbers of groups $J$ to analyze the effect of the size of the data on the performance of AGS and NUTS (Table~\ref{tab:results_simulated_datasets}).

 \textit{Power outage data}.
-The power outage data includes the number of customers without power following 11 disruptive events (denoted by P1$,\dots,$ P11).
-The power outage data is grouped by the disruptive event, i.e., power outage counts after the same disruptive event fall into the same group.
+The power outage data includes the number of customers without power in multiple counties following 11 disruptive events (denoted by P1$,\dots,$ P11).
+The power outage dataset following a particular disruptive event is grouped by county, i.e., power outage counts for the same county after a particular disruptive event fall into the same group.
 The covariates in each dataset include PS (surface pressure, Pa), TQV (precipitable water vapor, kg$\cdot \textrm{m}^{-2}$), U10M (10-meter eastward wind speed, m/s), V10M (10-meter northward wind speed, m/s), $t$ (time after the start of an event, hours).
 The outage datasets were collected from public utility companies during severe weather events and the weather data from the National Oceanic and Atmospheric Administration.